bartvanerp/SPSsite/content/disciplines/discrete/discretesignalprocessing_main.md

     - <a href="../discretesignalprocessing_filters_general_main">Filter stuctures II: General filter structures</a>
 <br></br>

-8. <a href="../discretesignalprocessing_wordlength_main">Finite wordlength effects</a> - Sampling signals is the process of converting a continuous-time signal into bits.
+8. <a href="../discretesignalprocessing_wordlength_main">Finite word length effects</a> - Sampling signals is the process of converting a continuous-time signal into bits.
 More available bits allow for a higher resolution in the signal.
 This also means that there is an inevitable quantization error, which has an effect on the signal.

 9. <a href="../discretesignalprocessing_design_main">Filter design</a> - The analysis of a filter gives insight into the operations of a filter.
 However, it is also important to use this knowledge in order to design a filter.